Command Line Interfaces

 ‘pyEDAA.OutputFilter Service Program’ to post-process log files from EDA tools.

-usage: pyedaa-outputfilter {vivado-synth,help,version} ...
+usage: pyedaa-outputfilter {vivado,help,version} ...

 pyedaa-outputfilter help